-If you’ve ever read one of Warren Buffet’s famous letters to Berkshire’s shareholders, you know that he starts the letter the same way each.
+If you’ve ever read one of Warren Buffet’s famous letters to Berkshire’s shareholders, you know that he starts each letter the same way.
 Each letter begins with how the company’s book value changed from the prior year.
 Here’s how he opened his must recent letter:

-The per-share book value of both our Class A and Class B stock increased by 13% in 2010.
-Over the last 46 years (that is, since present management took over), book value has grown from $19 to $95,453, a rate of 20.2% compounded annually.*
+In 2012, Berkshire achieved a total gain for its shareholders of $24.1 billion.
+We used $1.3 billion of that to repurchase our stock, which left us with an increase in net worth of $22.8 billion for the year.
+The per-share book value of both our Class A and Class B stock increased by 14.4%.
+Over the last 48 years (that is, since present management took over), book value has grown from $19 to $114,214, a rate of 19.7% compounded annually.*

 By book value he means the net worth of the company.
 He doesn’t point to how much money Berkshire Hathaway made last year (although that’s important, too).
 Why?
 Because net worth is the clearest picture of the financial value of an entity.

 If you think about it, net worth is a result of how much we spend in relation to how much we make.
-Spend more than you make, and your net worth goes down.
+Spend more than you make, and your net worth goes down (often in the form of credit card debt or reduced savings).
 Spend less than you make and it goes up.
 Pretty simple.
 And that’s why it’s important to track your net worth–it’s the best indicator of your financial progress.

 How to Track Your Net Worth

-Net Worth (excluding personal property):: For tracking what I consider to be our true progress toward financial independence, we use a modified version of net worth.
-Here, we include all investments, cash deposits, rental properties and our home, along with all debt.
-We exclude our cars (even though they are paid for), furniture, and other personal property that goes down in value over time.
-It seems that the only potential controversy here is that we include our home (at current value) in our Net Worth calculation, which we do for several reasons:
+We include all investments, cash deposits, rental properties and our home, along with all debt.
+We exclude, however, our cars (even though they are paid for), furniture, and other personal property that goes down in value over time.
+Why do we do this?
+There are two reasons:

 - The value of our home is a significant asset for us, representing about 50 percent of the total assets in our Net Worth calculation.
 The equity in our home represents about 40% of our Net Worth.
 To exclude our home value (and related mortgage), would omit a substantial part of our financial picture.
 True, we don’t intend to sell our home in the foreseeable future (which is why some exclude it from the net worth calculation), but we don’t intend to sell our mutual fund investments, either.